 Every state has laws that impose serious penalties for driving under the influence, and Nevada DUI laws are no exception.
-Just one miscalculation by a driver who decides to drive after drinking or taking any type of drug can have terrible personal and financial consequences.
-If you’re reading this article, you’re likely looking for some information about Nevada DUI laws (NRS 484C) and advice about obtaining SR22 insurance Nevada to reinstate your license.
-When you’re eligible for license reinstatement, UltraCar Insurance can assist you with this part of the Nevada license reinstatement process, and answer your questions about SR22 DUI Insurance.
+Driving after drinking or taking any type of drug, even one time, can have far-reaching personal and financial consequences.
+UltraCar Insurance can provide information about Nevada DUI laws (NRS 484C) and obtaining SR22 insurance Nevada.
+We’ll help you with this part of Nevada license reinstatement process, and answer your questions about SR22 DUI Insurance.

-As a licensed Nevada driver, you should be aware that if you’re pulled over for suspicion of DUI/DWI you are obligated to submit to a Breathalyzer, BAC (blood alcohol concentration) or other drug-related test, or risk suspension of your drivers license (Nevada Implied Consent Law).
-The BAC limit in Nevada is 0.08% for adults, 0.04% for commercial drivers and 0.02% for drivers under the age of 21.
-However, consuming alcohol is not the only consideration in DUI cases; you can be cited for DUI of prescription drugs, marijuana and other legal and illegal substances.
+Be aware that if an officer pulls you over for suspected DUI/DWI, you must submit a Breathalyzer, BAC* or other substance-related test.
+Under the Nevada Implied Consent Law you risk suspension of your drivers license for refusal to test.
+Nevada DUI laws state that the BAC limit is 0.08% for adults, 0.04% for commercial drivers and 0.02% for drivers under the age of 21.
+However, consuming alcohol is not the only consideration in DUI cases.
+An officer can cite you for DUI of prescription drugs, marijuana, and other legal and illegal substances.

-Driving under the influence and driving while intoxicated are considered the most grave of motor vehicle offenses, for good reason.
-It puts your life in jeopardy, and it endangers the lives of your passengers and other innocent people on the road.
-For this reason, the fines and penalties for DUI/DWI are more serious than for other moving violations, and become more punitive with multiple offenses.
+For good reason, driving under the influence and driving while intoxicated are the most serious motor vehicle offenses.
+It puts your life in jeopardy, and endangers your passengers lives and other innocent people on the road.
+Therefore, fines and penalties for Nevada DUI laws violations are more punitive than for other motor vehicle offenses.
+Multiple DUI/DWI convictions result in progressively more severe penalties.

-- Depending on the circumstances, the penalties for a first Nevada DUI can include any or all of the following: a fine of $400-$1,000; requirement to take DUI school or substance abuse treatment program, license revocation for 90 days, and a jail sentence between 2 days to 6 months or 96 hours of community service.
+- The penalties for a first Nevada DUI can include any or all of the following: a fine of $400-$1,000; DUI school or substance abuse treatment program; license revocation of 90 days; a jail sentence between 2 days to 6 months or 96 hours of community service.

-- A second Nevada DUI offense can include a fine of $750-$1,000, a 1-year license revocation, a 10-day to 6-month jail sentence or house arrest, 100-200 hours of community service, suspension of your car registration, and substance abuse treatment.
+- Penalties for a second Nevada DUI offense can include: a fine of $750-$1,000; a 1-year license revocation; a 10-day to 6-month jail sentence or house arrest; 100-200 hours of community service; suspension of your car registration; substance abuse treatment.

-- A third Nevada DUI violation can include a $2,000-$5,000 fine, 3-year license revocation, 1-6 year prison sentence, and suspension of your car registration.
+- A third Nevada DUI violation may include the following penalties: a $2,000-$5,000 fine; 3-year license revocation; 1-6 year prison sentence; suspension of your car registration.

-- Causing death or serious injury while driving under the influence/driving while intoxicated can result in a $2,000-$5,000 fine, 3-year license revocation and incarceration between 2-20 years.
+- Causing death or serious injury while driving under the influence/driving while intoxicated can result in a $2,000-$5,000 fine; 3-year license revocation; incarceration between 2-20 years.
 This applies to first and subsequent DUI/DWI convictions.

 - Separate criminal charges, depending on the circumstances.

-As of November 8, 2016 recreational marijuana use for persons 21 years of age or older is legal in Nevada; however, driving under the influence of marijuana is not legal.
-A person is defined under Nevada DUI Laws as being under the influence of marijuana if it has impaired their ability to safely operate a motor vehicle.
-A misdemeanor charge of marijuana DUI in Nevada (NRS 484C.110) can be imposed if:
+As of November 8, 2016 recreational marijuana use for persons 21 years of age or older is legal in Nevada.
+However, driving under the influence of marijuana is not legal.
+Nevada DUI laws define a person as being under the influence of marijuana if it impairs their ability to safely operate a motor vehicle.
+The state can impose a misdemeanor charge of Marijuana DUI in Nevada (NRS 484C.110) if: